Transportation and Inclement Weather

 What factors influence the district's decision to cancel school?

 Safety of school children is the first consideration upon the forecast of inclement weather or in case of continuing unfavorable road conditions.
 We understand the difficulties canceling school can cause for families.
 The goal is to remain open as scheduled as much as possible.
 However, there are times when weather conditions will cause school to be cancelled for the safety of our 2,300+ students.

 Considerations when canceling school include: the condition of area roads in the three counties that comprise the LR school district, school campus conditions such as parking lots, sidewalks and roofs; bus fleet condition, and weather forecast during arrival & dismissal times.

 Who makes the decision to cancel school due to bad weather?

-The Superintendent, in collaboration with individuals representing transportation, facilities and administration, evaluates the weather forecast and/or road conditions and makes the determination whether to cancel school
+The Superintendent, in collaboration with individuals representing transportation, facilities, and administration, evaluates the weather forecast, road conditions, confers with the National Weather Service and/or MODOT, and then makes the determination whether to cancel school.

 When and how is the decision announced?